After the Failed ERP: Why Manufacturers Are Building Custom Operational Software

 It starts with identifying the bottleneck.
 Not the twenty things wrong with your operation - the one thing that, if fixed, would have the biggest impact on revenue, margins, or risk.
 Maybe it is quoting speed.
 Maybe it is the fact that critical knowledge lives in one person’s head and they are thinking about retirement.
 Maybe it is the pricing workflow that takes your team hours every time material costs shift.

 You build a focused solution for that one thing.
 You deploy it, measure the impact, and let your team adapt.
 Then you decide what to tackle next.
 Each module connects to what came before, building toward an integrated system that emerged from your real needs - not from a vendor’s feature catalog.
+Our strategic digital transformation approach is built on this principle - starting with your constraint, not your feature list.

 The manufacturers we talk to are not looking for another dump truck.
 They are looking for someone who understands that a plastic drum company prices differently than a metrology distributor, that government orders have different priority rules than commercial ones, and that the best software is the software that fits the operation it is actually serving.